 Whether you're renting out your property for the first time, or have many different properties with different requirements, there can always be something you feel you need some more information on.

-Please find here some of the most frequently asked questions we recieve from landlords...
+Please find some of the most frequently asked questions we receive from landlords...

 1 – I want to let out my property.
 Do I need to tell my mortgage lender?